drabbit17/NYC-Subway-analysis/README.md

 1. All observations from the two groups are independent one from each other.
 2. The values are ordinal, one can always say which one is the larger among two observations.
 This test Null Hypothesis H0 assumes that randomly extracting one observation from the "rainy" sample, the probability that this is larger than another observation from the "non-rainy" sample equals the probability that a value extracted from the "non-rainy" sample exceeds the the "rainy" one.
 This implies that the two distributions should have the same distribution.
 On the other hand, the alternative hypothesis H1 states that the two probabilities are different.
-If we have reasons to assume that this probability is larger for one specific group of the two, then we should run a one-tail test (as this case may suggest).
-I opted for using 0.05 as p-critical value.
+If we have reasons to assume that this probability is larger for one specific group of the two, then we should run a one-tail test.
+Otherwise, if we are not sure about which group may prevail, or we just want to be more conservative, we should run two-tails test.
+I opted for a two-tail test with a p-critical value of 0.05.

 Looking at the data we see that rainy days have a mean number of hourly entrances of 1105.446, while for non rainy days the value is of 1090.278.
-The p-value resulting from the test is of 0.02499.
-This, being smaller than the p-critical value of 0.05 is a statistically significant result leading us to reject the Null Hypothesis that the two distributions are equal.
+The p-value resulting, representative of a one-tail test, is of 0.02499.
+So, to obtain the p-value for the two-tails test it is enough to multiply this number by two.
+The resulting number is almost equal to 0.05, therefore, the test is barely statistically significant and points to the rejection of the Null Hp that the two distributions are equal.

 ## Sect.2 Relationship between Hourly Entries and other Variables